Last week, the European Commission adopted a Farm to Fork Strategy for a fair, healthy and environmentally-friendly food system.

 Finally, the Fitness Check will use evidence obtained, among other things, also through: case law of the European Court of Justice, complaints, and NGO reports.

-It is clear that this is a crucial moment for NGOs to propose concrete proposals to amend European animal legislation, so that animals are really treated as sentient beings, as stated in Article 13 of the Treaty on the Functioning of the EU.
+It is clear that this is a crucial moment for NGOs to present concrete proposals to amend European animal legislation, so that animals are really treated as sentient beings, as stated in Article 13 of the Treaty on the Functioning of the EU.